ZaenetDev/jenkins-iac/docs/Jenkins-IAC-journey.md

 ## 7. Advanced Jenkins Setup: Wizard Bypass, Plugins, Secrets

-We extended the Jenkins automation to:
+I extended the Jenkins automation to:

 - Use `init.groovy.d` to skip the wizard
 - Create users and set passwords via Groovy